 Today, the Supreme Court starts its new term on the first Monday of the month of October, an annual event that goes back to 1917.
 Why is that day so special, and what happens on the first day back for the Justices?

+The Court’s start date is mandated by a law passed by Congress.
 Originally, the Judiciary Act of 1789 set two annual sessions for the Court.
 Starting in 1791, the Court met on the first Monday of February, with the second session in August.
 At the time, the Justices also had to travel regionally to hear court cases.

 Over the years, the Court consolidated its two sessions into one annual term in 1802, and then started that term on the first Monday in January (1827), first Monday in December (1844) and second Monday in October (1873).

 The Supreme Court Historical Society’s website has a detailed list of traditions and facts about the Court.
 Each Court is known by the name of its Chief Justice.
 The current Roberts Court is the 17th version of the Court.
-John Roberts took the oath as Chief Justice in September 2005, so the Roberts Court is entering its 13th year.
+John Roberts took the oath as Chief Justice in September 2005, so the Roberts Court is entering its 15th year.

-Since 1800, the Justices have worn black robes on the courtroom and quill pens still are placed in the room as a reminder of the court’s heritage.
+Since 1800, the Justices have worn black robes on the courtroom, and quill pens are still placed in the room as a reminder of the court’s heritage.